 I only felt sorry for Rachel.
 It seemed her perfect romance was spoiled by deceit.

 I never stopped to think about Leah.
 Neither did I pause to think of how hurtful it must have been for her to spend that wedding night with Jacob knowing he thought he was making love to Rachel.

 How painful the dagger of his angry words, “You’re not Rachel!” must have felt that next morning.
-Never once did I consider Leah’s hurt.
+Never once did I consider Leah in the Bible’s hurt.

 Who Was Leah in the Bible?

-The same way I neglected to consider Leah’s feelings, I’ve noticed that many in modern Christianity neglect Leah, too.
+In the same way that I neglected to consider Leah’s feelings, I’ve noticed that many in modern Christianity neglect Leah in the Bible, too.
 She rarely makes it into books of Bible heroines.
 Sure, she and Rachel are remembered as helping build up the house of Israel, but there are no real mentions by anyone of Leah alone.

-I’ve never heard a woman name Leah as her favorite woman in the Bible.
+I’ve never heard anyone name Leah as their favorite woman in the Bible.
 Sure, on occasion she gets a parenthetical mention in a sermon, but generally, it seems Leah in the Bible is more of a zero than a hero.

-But recently I’ve come to embrace Leah’s story.
+But recently I’ve come to embrace Leah in the Bible’s story.

 Truth is, scripture gives us more details about Leah’s appearance, relationship with her sister, her marriage, and her mothering than many other women who fill Bible study books.
 What can we learn from Leah in the Bible?
-Here are two of my favorite lessons.
+In this post, I’ll share two of my favorite lessons.